 Melt the butter in a medium sized pan then take off the heat and stir in the crushed biscuits and chopped nuts.
 Pres firmly into an 8 inch square tin and allow to chill in the fridge while you make the brownie topping.

 Put the butter and chocolate in a heatproof bowl and either in the microwave or carefully on the hob, gently heat until both the butter and chocolate have melted.
 Allow to cool for 5 minutes.

-In a second bowl whisk together the eggs and egg yolk with an electric whisk until pale then gently fold in the chocolate mix followed by the mixed spice and figs.
+In a second bowl whisk together the eggs and egg yolk with an electric whisk until pale then gently fold in the chocolate mix followed by the mixed spice, orange zest and figs.

 Spread the brownie mixture over the chilled biscuit base and bake at 180°c for 20 minutes.
 The brownie will have a slight wobble in the centre without being totally set.

 Remove from the oven, allow to cool in the tin before chilling in the fridge until firm.
 When ready to serve drizzle with white chocolate and slice into squares.

 Serving with cream can transform this brownie from a sweet snack to a decadent dessert.
 Try it out and let us know how you get on with it.